Central Minnesota District Tournament

 A forfeit will occur if one side does not wish to debate.
 I will consult the tournament staff, if they award a forfeit/bye I will not submit a ballot.
 If I am instructed to submit a ballot, the side withdrawing from the debate will receive the minimum speaker points allowed.
 I will not participate in any arrangement to evade the forfeit procedures used by the tournament.

-Competition rooms are public spaces, and spectators are welcome to watch or take notes as they see fit.
+Competition rooms are public spaces, and spectators are welcome.

-I will not evaluate either arguments about the conduct of the debaters that did not take place in the particular debate I am adjudicating or arguments about the conduct of individuals not participating in the particular debate I am adjudicating.
+I will not evaluate either arguments about the conduct of the debaters that did not take place in the particular debate I am adjudicating or arguments about the conduct of community members not participating in the particular debate I am adjudicating.
 Do not feel burdened to respond to them.

 Old nukes thoughts: